 Home > Ornamental trees

-Common name: Sweetbay MagnoliaType: Ornamental treesAspect: Prefers full sunColour: WhiteSeason: SpringSoil: Not specifiedSize: MediumDelivery: Collection onlyImage: WTGN
+Common name: Sweetbay MagnoliaType: Ornamental treesAspect: Prefers full sunColour: WhiteSeason: SpringSoil: Moist and well drainedSize: MediumDelivery: Collection onlyImage: WTGN

 In stock (if collecting, please ring first)